amitkrsharma03/SolanaProject/README.md

 ## 📸 Screenshots & Results

-- To get the File Structure go this file: https://github.com/amitkrsharma03/SolanaBlockChain/blob/main/File-Structure
+- To get the File Structure go this file: FileStructure
 ### Home Page

 - The First page we lands on is the Home Page